What is nuclear space technology?

 Solar system sun

 Cassini, rovers, etc. have been powered by something called a radioisotopic thermal generator (RTG).
 These devices use radioactive isotopes produced in nuclear reactors on Earth (usually Plutonium-238) coupled to a device that can convert heat directly to electricity.
-RTGs are kind of like really long-lived batteries that can provide tens or hundreds of Watts for decades.
+RTGs are kind of like really long-lived batteries that can provide tens or hundreds of watts for decades.

 Nuclear reactors in space